bloomonkey/oai-harvest/README.rst

    oai-reg add provider1 http://example.com/oai/1

-If you don't supply the ``--metadataPrefix`` and ``--directory`` options, you will be interactively prompted to supply alternatives, or accept the defaults.
+If you don't supply ``--metadataPrefix`` and ``--directory`` options, you will be interactively prompted to supply alternatives, or accept the defaults.

 Removing an existing provider